 - A parade

 - A school scene

 - An iconic building

 The back of each card contains an image of the continent (color-coded to match the Montessori continent map), the location where the photo was taken, and additional information when needed.
 Cards are approx. 8 1/2" x 5 1/2”, fully laminated (with our sturdy, clinically-studied, non-toxic/food-grade laminate), and have rounded corners.

 Use our collections (Series 1, Series 2, and Series 3) as a foundation but don't stop there.
 Encourage the children to use magazines, calendars and the internet to create more scenes from around the world based on their interests (but always be sure to present parallel images from all continents).

 Many Activities: These inspiring photos rouse the children's natural curiosity and, thus, effortlessly aid the development of expressive and receptive vocabulary.
 They also create limitless possibilities for meaningful work.
 Begin by gathering one or a few children, choosing a folder (beginning with the children's home continent), and talking about what everyone sees in each image.

 Later, you can use the photos for sorting games by asking which card is from which continent?
 (Continent pieces not included; we recommend using the pieces from the continent puzzle map.)
 Then, when the children are writing (with the movable alphabet, chalkboards, or a pencil), use these to inspire the recording process.
 For example, you can teach the children how to play detective by having one child write about their favorite image and then, later, have another child read it and find the image described.
 The possibilities are endless!

 Created by a Montessori teacher with explicit guidance from AMI teacher trainers.
 Eco-printed in our rural New England office.
-Display folders sold separately.
+Display folders or Cloth Pouches sold separately.